The spheres solidifier very simply places a faceted sphere at each vertex on the path you walk. You can set each sphere's radius independently.

 seed = 30 repeat 150 x = random -10, 10 y = random -10, 10 z = random -10, 10 .radius = 0.1 * random 10, 20 moveto x, y, z end spheres

-, the smoothness of our model is determined by another builtin variable: nsides
+Those aren't spheres.
+They're octahedrons.
+As with revolve, the smoothness of our model is determined by another builtin variable: nsides.
+Let's increase the value from the default value of 4:

 seed = 30 repeat 150 x = random -10, 10 y = random -10, 10 z = random -10, 10 .radius = 0.1 * random 10, 20 moveto x, y, z end nsides = 25 spheres

-is a model attribute and not a vertex attribute.
-It only needs to be set before the call to spheres
+Note that variable nsides is a model attribute and not a vertex attribute.
+It only needs to be set before the call to spheres.

 Let's consider one more example to illustrate an issue that you will occasionally encounter when building models.
 We draw a little sinusoidal worm with the following program: